|

 We think that this is rare and uncommon because most women feel ashamed

 and embarrassed to speak about it and express themselves.
+This can

 cause harm both to the mother and the child.
 If you are suffering